-January has arrived and in between going back to work, beating those January blues, making New Years Resolutions, we are also finding the time to return those unwanted gifts that we received over the Christmas period.
+January has arrived and in between going back to work, beating those January blues, and making New Years Resolutions, we are also finding the time to return those unwanted gifts that we received over the Christmas period.

 Many of those gifts purchased in 2018 were done so online, increasingly so, people are choosing to not do their Christmas shopping in store which has potentially contributed to a loss of in-store sales.
 Many retailers reported their losses over the Christmas period in early January, especially around a fall in sales in stores.